brianhuster/live-preview.nvim/README.md

 This command will open the current Markdown or HTML file in your default web browser and update it live as you write changes to your file.

+You can also parse a file path as argument, for example `:LivePreview test/doc.md`

 To stop the live preview server, use the command:

 `:StopPreview`